Micronet-Ltd/VehicleBusLib_Sample/README.md

 This application uses the latest version of the Vehicle Bus Library to communicate over Canbus.

+**Note**: To use the Vehicle Bus Library or build this sample app properly, your application must be signed by the platform key.

 Features:
 - Configure CAN1/CAN2 to a certain bitrate.
 - Use preconfigured filters.